Best Nashville 360 Virtual Tours Inside and Outside

 Dark and light areas pose the biggest challenge, inside and out.
 This requires a skilled, knowledgable photographer using light meters, multiple exposure settings and post-production software, but to name a few.

-But if you host your 360’s on a platform like round.com, you can push it up to 50,000 pixels wide.
+But if you host your 360’s on a platform like roundme.com you can push it up to 50,000 pixels wide.
+Roundme.com is a good fit for a VR headset.
+All you have to do is look at the floating orbs for a few seconds, and they will transition to the next tour point!
 Here is an example of what that looks like.
 This old opera theater was shot at a 24mm focal length.
 The panorama took about 20 minutes to shoot, produced 390 images and is 32,000 pixels wide.
 The zoom function is able to cover the entire length of the theater.
 From the tour point, to the furthest surface is about 35 feet.
 See the 1969 Antoinette Hall in Pulaski, Tennessee.

 Why is a manually shot photosphere superior?, There are probably at least 4 reasons to consider an independent photography service like mine:

 - Window shots will look better.